jovan-debian/AI_Security_cameras/README.md

 <!-- About the Project -->
 ## About the Project 🚀

-This project has the main goal to send notifications from telegram to N users using recognition and detection of faces.
+This project has the main goal to send notifications from telegram to N users using recognition and detection of faces to alert when there is a stranger in a range o vision's camera.

 <!-- Features -->